-University Audit is offering an unpaid student internship in fraud examination.
-One student each semester (fall and spring) will have the opportunity to gain real-world experience in fraud prevention, detection, and investigation.
+University Audit offers student internships in fraud examination.
+One or two students each semester (fall and spring) will have the opportunity to gain real-world experience in fraud prevention, detection, and investigation.
 Duties and assignments will vary depending on the fraud awareness initiatives and investigations currently in progress during the internship.
 If desired, an option for academic credit is available for the internship.
 These credits are exempt from the excess credit hour calculation and you will not be assessed excess tuition and fees.

 At a minimum, you will learn how an investigative function operates within an organization, research techniques, proper documentation of investigation fieldwork and results, and gain an understanding of the recommendations identified during investigations for improving internal controls, processes, and corrective action.